Lumberscout/Documents/whitepaper.md

 **Further Updates**

-Further updates on TLY Token Sale and app updates are published on https://Lumberscout.io
+Further updates on the TLY Token Sale and app will be published on https://Lumberscout.io

 Website: https://Lumberscout.io